v2sCollections/City-of-Dreams/README.md

 - V can now slide sideways.
 More flexibility on the slide's trajectory.
 Improves camera control when sliding.
 Prevents stairs and small obstacles like sidewalks from canceling the slide.
 - Darkens the edges of the screen when your stamina is low.
 - Third-person mode.
+- Change to any weather at any time, from the mod menu.
+Can also be used to reset/fix weather to normal 24-hour changing weather when the game gets stuck on just one weather.
 </details>

 ***